ivanursul/ivanursul/_posts/2017-10-02-top-things-to-know-as-freelancer.markdown

 If you decide to do a free of charge or almost free of charge jobs - apply for a specific jobs with 1-2 days of duration.
 You won't lose much, but it will be enough to get a good feedback and start applying for similar jobs with higher budget.

+### <a href="#become_customer" name="become_customer"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Give yourself a chance to become a customer

+Try to become a customer.
+Post a job on Upwork with.
+If you are a software engineer, you can order some design.
+It doesn't matter what you will order.
+What matters is that you will get a chance to see another side.

+I wanted to enhance one of my websites, but I couldn't understand what was missing there.
+So I posted a job.
+Upwork suggested to create a set of questions,  I choose a default one, a cover letter, and added a custom question to send a past works of an engineer.
+After one hour I received a around 20 bids from different freelancers from all around the world.
+None of them were an interesting candidates, because all of them wrote a template bids.
+So I changed my job post, removed cover letter and added a lot of custom questions.
+I got 3 bids for the next day and one of them was the candidate I chosen.

 ### <a href="#different_rates" name="different_rates"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Your rates will differ on a different projects

 Sometimes you might decide to work on lower rates.
 There may be different reasons, starting with a willingness to add it to your portfolio and ending with a curiosity.
 Not everything in this life can be measured by money, customers know that and quite often use it to acquire talented freelancers.